Look after your wellbeing as a supporter

 Make time to keep seeing friends and family.
 Consider talking about what’s happening and educating them about what anxiety, depression and suicidal feelings are.
 We have resources to help you explain what’s going on.

-Resources to help you open up conversation around mental health:
+Resources to help you open up conversations around mental health:

 Resources for supporters